 Fig. 3.
 Representative examples of the MEPs of right and left FDI recorded during the paired-pulse paradigm assessing interhemispheric inhibition.
 Results are presented for two subjects, one with and one without activation of ipsilateral (left) motor cortex on fMRI during the left index finger movement (IpsiLM1).
 Left: MEPs of the left FDI, evoked by test TMS applied to the right hemisphere.
 The conditioning TMS on the left hemisphere suppressed MEPs of the left FDI in both subjects.
-Right: MEPs of the right FDI, evoked by test TMS applied to the left of the right FDI, evoked by test TMS applied to the left of the right FDI, evoked by test TMS applied to the left of the right FDI.
-Contrarily, in the subject without ipsilateral activation, the Conditioning TMS on the right hemisphere did not affect the MEP of the right FDI was suppressed by the conditioning TMS on the right hemisphere, indicating a suppression of the dominant hemisphere by the nondominant hemisphere, IpsiLM1, activation of ipsilateral (left) motor cortex on fMRI during left index finger movement.
+Right: MEPs of the right FDI, evoked by test TMS applied to the left activation, the conditioning TMS on the right hemisphere did not affect the MEP of the right FDI.
+Contrarily, in the subject with ipsilateral activation, the MEP of the right FDI was suppressed by the conditioning TMS on the right hemisphere.
+Insilateral activation, the MEP of the right FDI was suppressed by the conditioning TMS on the right hemisphere.
+IpsiLM1, activation of ipsilateral (left) motor cortex on fMRI during left index finger movement.